Mary O'Rourke: Political career

 O'Rourke began her political career in local politics, serving on Athlone Urban District Council between 1974 and 1987 and on Westmeath County Council between 1979 and 1987.
 She was elected to Seanad Éireann in 1981 as a Senator for the Cultural and Educational Panel.
-She stood unsuccessfully for the Dáil at the February 1982 general election, but was subsequently re-elected to the Seanad.
+She stood unsuccessfully for the Dáil at the February 1982 general election but was subsequently re-elected to the Seanad.
 At the November 1982 general election, she was first elected to Dáil Éireann as a Fianna Fáil TD for the Longford–Westmeath constituency, and from 1992 for the new Westmeath constituency.

 In 1987, she was appointed Minister for Education by Charles Haughey.
-O'Rourke and her brother, Brian Lenihan, became the first brother and sister in Irish history to serve in the same cabinet.
-In the November 1991 cabinet reshuffle, O'Rourke became Minister for Health.
+O'Rourke and her brother, Brian Lenihan, became the first siblings in Irish history to serve in the same cabinet.
+In November 1991 cabinet reshuffle, O'Rourke became Minister for Health.
 In February 1992, Charles Haughey resigned as Taoiseach and Fianna Fáil leader.
 O'Rourke contested the subsequent leadership election along with Michael Woods and Albert Reynolds.
-Reynolds defeated the other two contenders and O'Rourke was subsequently dropped from her ministerial position, but was appointed to a junior ministry as Minister of State at the Department of Industry and Commerce with responsibility for Trade and Marketing.
+Reynolds defeated the other two contenders and O'Rourke was subsequently dropped from her ministerial position but was appointed to a junior ministry as Minister of State at the Department of Industry and Commerce with responsibility for Trade and Marketing.
 In January 1993, she was appointed as Minister of State at the Department of Enterprise and Employment with responsibility for Labour Affairs, serving until the fall of the Reynolds government in December 1994.

 In 1994, Bertie Ahern became party leader and he appointed O'Rourke as deputy leader of Fianna Fáil, serving in the position until 2002.
 Following Ahern's election as Taoiseach in June 1997, O'Rourke became Minister for Public Enterprise, holding this position until she lost her Dáil seat at the 2002 general election.
 This followed a vote management strategy from Fianna Fáil head office which restricted her from campaigning in her traditional areas around Kilbeggan, in an attempt to win 2 of the 3 seats in Westmeath.
-The loss of her Dáil seat has also been attributed to her association with and the championing of, the privatisation of Telecom Éireann, which proved a financial disaster for many small investors, due to the share price falling radically, post privatisation.
-During this term as Minister, she also became the subject of public criticism by Ryanair chief executive Michael O'Leary.
+The loss of her Dáil seat has also been attributed to her association with and the championing of, the privatisation of Telecom Éireann, which proved a financial disaster for many small investors, due to the share price falling radically, after privatisation.
 Following the loss of her Dáil seat, she was nominated to Seanad Éireann as a Senator by Taoiseach Bertie Ahern where she became Leader of the Seanad and leader of Fianna Fáil in the Seanad.